 - Breach of fiduciary duty – If an officer or director engages in financial misconduct that hurts the businesses, other owners of the business might decide the best option is dissolution.

 - Bankruptcy – If the business owes a debt to creditors, dissolution may be the best way to relieve financial obligations.

 - Death of primary owner – If the primary business owner dies, a business might lose its driving force or lack the expertise to continue operation.

 Houston Business Dissolution Lawyers

 There is no one-size-fits-all solution for internal business disputes.
 Sometimes it makes more sense to abandon a business and start fresh.
 Before moving on, however, it’s necessary to wrap up the affairs of the old business.
 Dissolving a legal entity requires those in charge to follow certain legally mandated steps.

-The Houston business lawyers at Adair Myers Graves Stevenson can guide you through the dissolution process to ensure that your interests are protected and that no loose ends remain.
+The Houston business lawyers at Adair Myers Stevenson Yagi can guide you through the dissolution process to ensure that your interests are protected and that no loose ends remain.
 Should disputes arise during the course of dissolution, we can seamlessly transition into representing you in litigation.
 We invite you to get in touch with our legal team to discuss next steps during a free initial consultation.